Looking to make some tasty beef jerky to snack on? Making beef jerky is quite easy–as long as you pick the right meats!

 If you are new to jerky making you may want to grab a little extra as well, as cutting meat to make jerky can be the hardest part of the entire process and you are liable to make a mistake or two.
 Even if it all turns out great, no one will complain about a little extra beef jerky.

-Can You Use Other Types of Meat to Make Jerky?
+Can You Use Other Types of Meat for Beef Jerky?

 Beef isn’t your only option when it comes to jerky making and there are many other types of meat you can use.
 Some of the most popular are deer, elk, and pork.